KateiRen/kateiren.github.io/_posts/2021-03-24-micropython-in-jupyter-notebook.md

 With [REPL](https://docs.micropython.org/en/latest/wipy/tutorial/repl.html?highlight=repl) and [WebREPL](https://docs.micropython.org/en/latest/esp8266/tutorial/repl.html?highlight=webrepl) accessing and controlling the MicroController is already very conviniant.

+But still, with my try-and-error based programming style, frequent code transfer, restarts and reconnects take some time.

 ## Let's combine the joy!

 What if we could combine MicroPython and Jupyter?
 What if we could use the ease of use of the web application with live code support with the tailored programming language provided for MicroControllers?
 Wasn't Jupyter Notebook said to support over 40 languages?